 We personally like both versions, so we will be switching from English to Japanese and vice versa as we play through Goku's adventures.

 The game is scheduled for release sometime in 2019 for PlayStation 4, Xbox One and PC.
 There has been no word on a Nintendo Switch version yet.

-With Dragon Ball FighterZ going into Season 2 and adding new characters to its roster, and One Piece: World Seeker, Jump Force and Project Z all coming out in 2019 - this year will be an absolute joy for fans of the anime fighting genre.
+With Dragon Ball FighterZ going into Season 2 and adding to its roster, and One Piece: World Seeker, Jump Force and Project Z all coming out in 2019 - this year will be an absolute joy for fans of the anime fighting genre.